sauravdwivedi/Jenkins/README.md

 ```

 ## Setup git repo
-Copy project directory to a git repo and configure that repo in Jenkins pipeline
+Copy project directory to a git repo and configure that repo in Jenkins pipeline.
+Docker should be up and running.

 ## Backend app